smallworld-re/smallworld/docs/tutorial/smallworld-at-a-glance.rst

 .. image:: pics/SmallWorld-Workflow.png
 	   :width: 600

-Now that you have a harness for the code, you can use it to perform various dynamic analyses including fuzzing, debugging, reverse engineering, exploitability assessment, etc.
+Now that you have a harness for the code, you can use it to for any purpose that requires actually executing the code, which could be fuzzing, debugging, or reverse engineering.

-.. warning:: This how-to-use-the-output-of-SmallWorld bit is hallucinatory, at the moment.
-Presumably, we'd want to be able to translate the python harness into a C/C++ one.
-Or emit it in a DSL that could be used by lots of tools.
+As SmallWorld matures, we will add examples of these applications built out of code harnessed using the APIs and informed by the analyses in this repository.